 Best Long-Term Stocks in India (2025)

-Long term stocks in India are for long holding periods so that you can benefit from compounding and market resilience.
-Historical data shows Nifty 50 Total Returns Index has beaten fixed deposits and gold over the last decade.
-The index has given positive returns in almost 3 out of 4 years with average returns of 26% in those years.
-This proves the relevance of long term investing in Indian stock market.
+Long-term stocks in India are suitable for holding periods of several years, allowing you to benefit from compounding and market resilience.
+Historical data shows that the Nifty 50 Total Returns Index has beaten fixed deposits and gold over the last decade.
+The index has generated positive returns in almost three out of four years, with an average annual return of 26% during those years.
+This proves the relevance of stock for long-term investment in the Indian stock market.

 Top Long-Term Stocks